FeatureBaseDB/www/content/blog/writing-a-custom-handler-for-goldengate.md

     $ echo EXIT | sqlplus ogguser@ORCLPDB1/w @$ORACLE_HOME/demo/schema/human_resources/hr_cre.sql
     ```

-    Do not mind the `ORA-00942: table or view does not exist` errors.

 5. Create the GoldenGate credentials store and add the user for extract:

     Start GoldenGate console: